RetargetApp makes online advertising easy and efficient. What’s more important, however, is that it lets online stores save time and…

 1. Communicate with customers effectively

-It’s no secret that communication is one of the most important aspects of any relationship, especially relationships with your online customers.
+It’s no secret that communication is one of the most important aspects of any relationship, especially when it comes to building customer relations.
 Promoting your business and building a genuine and personal connection with your customers is equally important.

-Regular communication with your customers keeps you fresh in their minds and lets you share the news and information about your brand.
+Regular communication with your customers keeps you fresh in their minds and lets you share the news and information about your brand which positively contributes to your client relationship building.
 As a shop owner, you probably have an email list of your customers.
 You can send news and updates, friendly reminders, birthday greetings, upcoming sales information, or a monthly newsletter.
 According to Microsoft, 68% of consumers say it increases their perception of a brand when companies send them proactive customer service notifications.

 Social media websites are another great way to communicate with your customers on a daily basis.
 Research says that 65% of people aged 18–34 believe social media is an effective channel for customer service.
 So make sure you post messages with high-quality content, useful information, fun reminders, and answer all of the questions, comments in a timely manner.